Elsewhere:

 The following is different in demo mode:

-Typically, two users team up to try out RQC.
+We recommend that two users team up to try out RQC, to have somebody to discuss with.
+This accelerates learning and opinion-forming.
 They will create one Publisher and one or perhaps two Journals, and play around with them until satisfied.

 Most journals have no level-2 editors at all.
 Editorship pertains to a single Review Case, not a whole Journal or Subjournal.